Skip to main content

 4. Seal Duct Leaks

-The average Texas home loses 20–30% of cooled air through duct leaks before it ever reaches the living space.
-That means your AC is working significantly harder than it should.
+Many Texas homes lose a meaningful amount of cooled air through duct leaks before it ever reaches the living space.
+That means your AC is working harder than it should.
 Common leak points are at duct joints, where ducts connect to the air handler, and at register boots where ducts meet the ceiling or floor.
-Professional duct sealing costs $300–$800 and typically pays for itself within one summer.
+Professional duct sealing costs vary by access and scope, but it is one of the highest-value fixes when the ducts are actually leaking.

 5. Keep the Outdoor Unit Clear